 Why Are We Merging?

-We are frequently asked, “Why are the National Council for Behavioral Health and the State Associations of Addiction Services merging?”
+We are frequently asked, “Why are the National Council for Mental Wellbeing and the State Associations of Addiction Services merging?”
 We think our post-merger tagline — stronger together — helps answer this question.

 Although addictions and mental illnesses are different diseases, the people affected share a common goal: recovery.
 Recovery is a personal journey, but one that is often a struggle for both people with addictions and those with mental illnesses.
 The struggle to find treatments and supports that foster recovery is common to both.
 There is the daily struggle to hold onto hope, a struggle shared by all who love them, during periods of relapse.
 And once in recovery there can be insurmountable discriminatory barriers to the goals people with addictions and mental illnesses share — a home, a job, and a family.